PinkShnack/TEMUL/doc/_build/html/_sources/PTO_supercrystal_hadjimichael.rst.txt

 "publication_examples/PTO_supercrystal_hadjimichael" folder in the `TEMUL repository <https://github.com/PinkShnack/TEMUL>`_.
 The data and scripts used below can be downloaded from there.
 You can also interact with the data without needing any downloads.
-Just click this button and navigate to that same folder:
+Just click this button and navigate to that same folder, where you will find the python scripts and interactive python notebooks:

 .. image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/PinkShnack/TEMUL/master